gyrogami logo

 In the beginning, a tree was cut down to make cardboard boxes and the accompanying literature.
 Nowadays, many manufacturers use recycled, recyclable, or compostable materials.
 While trees are saved, pollution and consumables have no end in sight.
 Recycling uses chemical treatments and myriad nasty things.

 However, the packaging gets tossed out anyway.
 Even well-made cardboard boxes have limited lifespans.
 Maybe it's recycled and more resources are used, and so on.
 Consuming additional resources does not reduce the environmental footprint.

-Beyond the recycled packaging, what is the seller's overall environmental footprint?
+Beyond any recycled packaging of things a seller uses, what is their overall environmental footprint?
 How sustainable are their businesses practices?

-Think twice about what you purchase to ensure fairness to people, flora, and fauna alike.
+Think twice about your purchases to ensure fairness to people, flora, and fauna alike.
 The world needs more champions, not destroyers.
 What you do here has consequences elsewhere because everything's connected.

 Getting a $1,000 bracelet wrapped in tissue paper is not re-assuring.